We would love to hear from you

 Our usual Sunday start time is 10am.
 If you arrive a few minutes beforehand that’ll give you time to find a seat, settle and relax ready to join in.
 The service times are on our home page.

 What are your COVID procedures?

 We want all to able to participate in our worship services.
-We’re considering the needs of others before ourselves and so whilst masks are not required we strongly encourage face coverings / masks whilst indoors.
+We ask that all who participate are considerate of the needs of others and this may include taking actions such as wearing a face covering, allow a bit more space between people.
 There is no need for advance booking for a service, and you can sit where you choose.
 Please use the hand sanitiser provided as you come into the building.
 If you’d like some space around you when seated then please pick up a ‘star’ (or 2!) on the way in to show you want to keep the seat(s) next to you free.